 And the best part?
 You can use the same technique to make any animal bank you want!
 Follow along and let’s get started on this fun project.

 With just a few simple materials and some creativity, you can create a unique piggy bank that your kids will love.

 - Pink sponge (I used a dishwasher sponge)

 - Hot glue gun

-- Finally, add the google eyes, ears, and nose made of paper and Tada!
-Mr. Piggy Bank is ready to protect our savings.
-Watch here a time-lapse video of the whole process.
-It is soooo easy!
+Finally, add the google eyes, ears, and nose made of paper and Tada!
+Mr Piggy Bank is ready to protect our savings.
+Keep up the creativity and enjoy using your new piggy bank!

-You might also like another recycling project that we had done using tin cans.
-Swipe to see more pictures.
+You might also like another recycling project that we had done using tin cans – a Tin can pen stand.

-Tin can pen stand: I made this by inserting the 2 tin cans inside my daughter’s old denim pant and cutting the extras and having the other end glued to the bottom.
+I made this Tin Can Penstand by inserting the 2 tin cans inside my daughter’s old denim pants and cutting the extras and having the other end glued to the bottom.
 This is a great idea to make a pen stand within 15 minutes.